N3ll/KNN/README.md

 # K-nearest neighbor

-The dataset is from the book Data Mining and Predictive Analytics by Larose & Larose.
+The code in the jupyter notebook follows the hands-on analysis from the book Data Mining and Predictive Analytics by Larose & Larose, Part III, Chapter 10.

 ## Data set